-Next week, the Government is bringing together organisations to talk about the next stage of Universal Credit.
-In this blog, Ayaz from our policy and campaigns team sets out what we’ll be telling them and how you can get involved in the campaign.
+Next week, the Government is bringing together organisations to talk about their plans for the next stage of Universal Credit.
+In this blog, Ayaz from our policy and campaigns team sets out what we’ll be telling them.

 So what are Mind doing about it?
 In short, everything we can.
 In June, we asked members of the committee looking at these changes to visit Mind in Croydon and hear directly from people with experience of going through the system.
 We also asked campaigners to email the committee to tell them about their experiences of the benefits system.
 The message came out loud and clear that if this change goes ahead, then it’s the Government, not people who are unwell, who have to take responsibility for the move to Universal Credit.